Aziz-Ru/CSE-Degree/Networking/TCP.md

 It is responsible for addressing and routing packets of data so they can travel from the sender to the correct destination across multiple networks.
 Every device contains a unique IP Address that helps it communicate and exchange data across other devices present on the internet.

+## How TCP & IP Work Together
+TCP (Transmission Control Protocol) and IP (Internet Protocol) are not the same, but they work together in the TCP/IP suite to enable internet communication.
+TCP ensures reliable data transmission by managing the breakdown and reassembly of data packets, while IP handles addressing and routing these packets to the correct destination.

 ## Features of TCP

 ### Segment Numbering System: